jlinoff/pam/README.md

 <img src="www/help/pam-ice-cream-sundae-open.png" width="400" alt="ice-cream-sundae-example">

-As you can see, in this _"recipe"_ record, the title is `"Ice Cream Sundae"` and the two fields "ingredients" and "instructions" contain the multiline (`textarea`) descriptions of what the ingredients and instructions are for this specific recipe.
+In this _"recipe"_ record, the title is `"Ice Cream Sundae"` and the two fields "ingredients" and "instructions" contain the multiline (`textarea`) descriptions of what the ingredients and instructions are for this specific recipe.
 And, finally, there is an